MontFerret/ferret/README.md

 	// create a root context
 	ctx := context.Background()
-	// we inform each driver what proxy to use ctx = html.WithDynamicDriver(ctx, dynamic.WithProxy(proxy))
+	// we inform the driver what proxy to use ctx = html.WithStaticDriver(ctx, statuc.WithProxy(proxy))
-	ctx = html.WithStaticDriver(ctx, statuc.WithProxy(proxy))

 	return program.Run(ctx)